injeyhwang/injeyhwang.github.io/README.md

 # MICHAELIHWANG.COM
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I've always wanted to build my own website and it's been a lot of fun deploying it on GitHub Pages!
-As a reference, I wrote the following guide to help others (and my future self) deploy their own React Web App.
+I've always wanted to build my own website and, after hours of coding, googling, and several cups of coffee, I deployed it on GitHub Pages!
+It's been a ton of fun and, as a reference, wrote the following guide to help others (and my future self) deploy their own React Web App.

 I built this website from the grounds up using `React`, `CSS`, `GitHub`, and `Yarn`.
 The only package dependencies I used are [Font Awesome](https://fontawesome.com/) icons.